 Specialist Group Study

-You will develop composition, orchestration, production, musicology and aural skills through the examination of film music repertoire and its style and effects on film and society from the advent of popular film music through to the present day.
+You will develop composition, musicology and critical listening skills, through a detailed examination of repertoire, its style and effects on the development of music.

 You will also be able to choose optional modules from a range of subjects, including Entrepreneurship, Collaborative Composition or Emerging Music Models.

 Additionally, as with all our degree pathways, you will be able to choose to study a number of professional studies modules that cover topics such as self-promotion and marketing, legal and commercial issues and digital and media literacy.